 San Diego's RV campgrounds are never more than a stone's throw from either Southern California beaches or downtown San Diego.
 The San Diego RV Resort provides 180 full hookups and both back-in and pull through sites.
 Enjoy the pool and fire up the barbecue in the picnic area.
 There are plenty of grassy pads and shade for lounging.
 The Santa Fe Park RV

 Resort has a pool, showers, and laundry.
 It's also pet friendly, so the whole family can tag along.
 You can find more suggestions in our article on the Top 10 Campgrounds and RV Parks in San Diego, CA.

-Balboa Park's wide thoroughfares offer plenty of room for an RV to explore this 1200-acre urban cultural park.
+Balboa Park's wide thoroughfares offer plenty of room for an RV to explore this urban cultural park that is home to more than 16 museums and other attractions.
 Green zones showcasing natural vegetation, walking paths, and gardens highlight tourists traveling from one venue of entertainment to the other.
 The San Diego Zoo is the best-known attraction in the park, but also included is the Casa del Prado Theater, which is the home of the San Diego Youth Symphony.
 This theater, built in 1915 to celebrate the opening of the Panama Canal, typifies the Spanish Colonial Revival architectural look of the entire park.